coda/packs-sdk/docs/guides/basics/fetcher.md

 });
 ```

-Sending binary data along with other types of content (`multipart/form-data`) is not supported.
+Sending binary data along with other types of content (`multipart/form-data`) is not supported natively in the SDK.
+When building locally with the Pack CLI you can use the [`form-data` NPM library][npm_form_data] to send mixed content, as demonstrated in the [Box example Pack][example_box].

 ## Working with responses